BlueGranite/TrainR/Labs/R-Server-Lab.md

   geom_density(aes(x = tip_percent_pred_dforest, col = "dforest")) # + facet_grid(pickup_hour ~ pickup_dow)
 ```

 Both the linear model and the random forest give us smooth predictions.
 We can see that the random forest predictions are the most concentrated.
-The predictions for the decision tree follow a jagged distribution, probably as a result of overfitting, but we don't know that until we check preformance against the test set.
+The predictions for the decision tree follow a jagged distribution, probably as a result of overfitting, but we don't know that until we check performance against the test set.

 We now apply the model to the test data so we can compare the predictive power of each model.
-If we are correct about the decision tree overfitting, then we should see it preform poorly on the test data compared to the other two models.
+If we are correct about the decision tree overfitting, then we should see it perform poorly on the test data compared to the other two models.
 If we believe the random forest captures some inherent signals in the data that the linear model misses, we should see it perform better than the linear model on the test data.

 ```{r}
 rxPredict(trained.models$linmod, data = mht_split$test, outData = mht_split$test, predVarNames = "tip_percent_pred_linmod", overwrite = TRUE)